sipb/homeworld/docs/deploy.md

 Make sure to verify that you have the correct commit hash, out of band.

-## Extracting upstream keys

-For the development cluster, we already have upstream keys.
-Extract them from the configuration like so:

-    $ spire keytab export egg-sandwich egg-keytab
-    $ spire https export homeworld.mit.edu ./homeworld.mit.edu.key ./homeworld.mit.edu.pem

 # Configuring SSH

 Configure SSH so that it has the correct certificate authority in ~/.ssh/known_hosts for members of the cluster: